Toric gravitational instantons in gauged supergravity: Toric 4-manifolds

 \section{Toric 4-manifolds}

-We consider a class of non-compact 4-manifolds $M$ with a $T^2=U(1)^2$ action, using the description in \cite{OrlikRaymond} and as reviewed in \cite{Calderbank:2002gy}.
-We assume $M$ is simply-connected and then the quotient space $P=M/T^2$ is naturally a polygon.
+We consider a class of non-compact 4-manifolds $M$ with a $T^2=U(1)^2$ action, using the description in \cite{OrlikRaymond,Calderbank:2002gy}.
+We assume $M$ is simply-connected and then the quotient space $P=M/T^2$ is a polygon.
 Here the $T^2$ acts freely on the pre-image of the open interior of $P$, while the boundary $\partial P$ is the image of points in $M$ that are fixed under various subgroups of $T^2$, as described below.

 We label the edges of $\partial P$ by an index $a=0,\ldots,d+1$, and order them so that edges $a=0$, and $a=d+1$ are non-compact, while the remainder are compact.
 Attached to each edge is a coprime pair of integers $\vec{v}_a\in \Z^2$, specifying the circle subgroup $U(1)\subset T^2$ that fixes a corresponding $T^2$-invariant 2-manifold $D_a\subset M$.
 Here we may introduce vector fields $\partial_{\psi_i}$, $i=1,2,$ that generate the $T^2=U(1)^2$ action, where $\psi_i$ are local coordinates with period $2\pi$, and write \footnote{Notice that $\vec{v}_a$ and $-\vec{v}_a$ specify the same $U(1)$ subgroup.}